Weather Update (As of 7:15 a.m.)

 - Applicant Certification that a licensed contractor is being used on a project installation, as required

-- Applicant Certification that where an HVAC Permit is required, the permit has been obtained.
+- Applicant Certification that where a heating, ventilation, and air conditioning (HVAC) permit is required, the permit has been obtained.
 The Permit Number along with the relevant permitting agency must be included on the submitted Installation Report form.

 - If a Contractor was used for any HVAC work, the Contractor must certify that they are: